andycroll/andycroll.com/_posts/2018/2018-01-07-extract-conditionals-into-well-named-methods.md

 end
 ```

-As part of our refactoring, we’re now using `Array#include?` for the lists of names.

 ## But why?

 By extracting a method you, by definition, name it.
-Our method clearly states the specific criteria for a good coffee shop.
-These private methods act as clear documentation for the class.
+Our `#good?` method clearly states the specific criteria for a good coffee shop.
+The new private methods act as clear documentation for the class.

 Before, all we really had was a list of 'good' and 'bad' coffee shops.
 We had no knowledge of how those lists were developed.

 A naive refactoring of this class might have just stuffed all the good and bad names in arrays named `GOOD` and `BAD` and checked the coffee shop `name` against them.
 We would have lost the reasoning behind _why_ the places were good or bad.
 And the _why_ is the most important part.

 In this case I've also extracted the negative concepts of `filthy?` and `national_chain?` alongside the positive concepts like `#clean?` and `#local?`.
 This avoids using the negative versions of the private methods in the `#good?` method.
-This may be overkill in some cases, but here it adds useful context as this class is heavily geared towards what makes a decent coffee shop.
+This may be overkill in some cases, but here it adds useful context as this class is heavily geared towards the positive qualities of a decent coffee shop.

-In my final refactoring, I've even wrapped negative concepts of filthy? and national_chain? with the positive concepts of clean? and local?.
-This way I can avoid using the negative versions of the private methods...in some cases, but it adds useful context here since the logic/phrasing of the conditional is heavily geared towards what makes a decent coffee shop, as opposed to what you're trying to avoid.

-Before any refactoring I'd want good test coverage of the initial implementation.
-This will help prevent accidental changes in functionality during any changes.
+Before any refactoring it is important to ensure good test coverage of the initial implementation to prevent accidental changes in functionality.

 ## Why not?

 In a simpler example, I might not bother with the refactoring.
 In this case the refactoring serves as a nice documentation technique and clarifies the logic in the conditional.

-In a more complex case, where a coffee shop had much more functionality, you might have further refactoring of the different coffee shops to their own subclasses.
+In a more complex case, where a coffee shop had much more functionality, you might have further refactoring of the different coffee shops into their own subclasses.